 The course is run as a series of participatory research training workshops which combines an over view of relevant methodology readings and hands on analysis of a selection of 'documents of life' for each of the kinds of data analysis it is concerned with.
-The commitment to group work means that Documents of Life is not available for audit. it aims to deliver an understanding of, and experience in, using a toolkit of approaches and methodologies, and also to promote a range of transferable skills which students can use in the framework of postgraduate level studies and also graduate-level employment contexts.
+The commitment to group work means that Documents of Life is not available for audit.
+It provides skills and encourages reflection on theoretical and practical questions regarding approaches to mixed- or multi- methods researching in the social sciences. it aims to deliver an understanding of, and experience in, using a toolkit of approaches and methodologies, and also to promote a range of transferable skills which students can use in the framework of postgraduate level studies and also graduate-level employment contexts.

 Entry Requirements (not applicable to Visiting Students)

 On completion of this course, the student will be able to:

 - Develop a broad understanding of 'documents of life' research and an awareness of key ideas in the field